JenCarrigan/data-structures-and-algorithms/hash/README.md

 -A method/function named Find that takes in the key and returns the value from key/value pair.
 -A method/function named contains that takes in the key and returns if the key exists in the table already.
 -A method/function named GetHash that takes in a key and returns the index in the array the key is stored.
+-A method/function named serialize that takes in no arguments and returns the hash table stringified.
+-A method/function named deserialized that takes a string and returns a new hash table.

 ## Approach & Efficiency
 Since the hash table is small and the  hash itself is simple, the time complexity will likely be O(n).
 This is because for each lookup, multiple values will be stored in the bucket arrays.
 However, for a (very) small number of items, the complexity in both best and average case scenarios is O(1).